Ever wondered why the Easter date changes each year?

-In 2021, the March Equinox was on 20th March.
-The full Moon after this date is on the 29th of March and therefore Easter Sunday is the following Sunday which is the 4th of April 2021!
+In 2022, the March Equinox is on 20th March.
+The full Moon after this date is on the 16th of April and therefore Easter Sunday is the following Sunday which is the 17th of April 2022!

 Now you’ll be able to impress friends and relatives with your knowledge of why the Easter date changes each year!
 Or you’ll be able to predict when the Easter date will be for many years to come.
 All you need to know are the dates of the March Equinox and a full Moon chart.